thisdougb/MagicPowerAlert/README.md

 # MagicPowerAlert
 Convenient low-battery notification for your Apple Mac with Bluetooth devices.

 Mac OS warns your Magic Mouse is running out of power at 2%.
 Not ideal given the charging port location.
-MagicPowerAlert lets you know at 20%, giving you lots of time to fit in a charging session.
+MagicPowerAlert lets you know at 20%, giving you lots of time to fit in a charging session at a time of your choosing.

 Competency level: comfortable using Terminal, and cron.